Here are the different forms of music in Singapore:

 Traditional Music of Singapore

-1. ChineseSince people of this ethnicity make a significant population of the country, their music is also quite famous.
+1. ChineseSince people of this ethnicity make a significant population, Chinese music is very famous in Singapore.
 Some people speak different dialects and therefore have different musical traditions even among the Chinese community.
 This is quite evident in the various forms of opera and various opera troupes which usually perform during festivals.
 The Singapore Chinese Orchestra was the first professional Chinese Orchestra in Singapore and it, therefore, enjoys unique stardom.
-But now one can find several amateur and professional orchestras across the country, especially in Colleges and University.
+One can find several amateur and professional orchestras across the country, especially in Colleges and University.
 The instruments used in the orchestra are gongs, flutes, trumpets, drums and fiddles.

-3. IndianThe south Indian dance and music forms have had much effect here.
+3. IndianThe south Indian dance and music forms have had much effect on the music scene of Singapore.
 Forms such as Bharatnatyam fused with Malay or Chinese styles are popularly practised.
 Bhajan and Carnatic forms of Indian music are also famous in Indonesia.
 Due to the presence of Sikh communities, Bhangra was sung in Gurudwaras.
 It was usually a vocal performance accompanied by a Sitara or Harmonium.
 There are several institutions which will train you in Indian Classical music.
 Bhangra was sometimes infused with bass and other European elements which garnered it much popularity.
-The music from the Indian film industry also has a lot of recipients in Singapore.
+The music from the Indian film industry also has a lot of listeners in Singapore.

 Singapore Symphony OrchestraA western classical music ensemble, Singapore Symphony Orchestra is considered to be a landmark in the Singaporean music industry.
 Many of the performances given by this group have gained international acclaim like the.
 A 41 member orchestra is performed for the first time in January 1979 at the Singapore Conference Hall, but since 2003 it has been performing in the magnificent Esplanade a hall which could seat 2,000 people.